Banduh/CSE-4500-Platform-Computing/Assignment_2_User_Interactions/A2_Readme.md

 # Metric Tracker

-PROVIDE OVERVIEW OF ASSIGNMENT HERE
+In this assignment we will be transferring the HTML webpage over to react and use selenium to track metrics on the website.

-Time spent: **NUMBER_HOURS_SPENT** hours spent in total
+Time spent: **10** hours spent in total

 ## Features

 The following **required** features are completed:

-- [ ] Organize Github project for Assignment 2 (2 pt)
+- [X] Organize Github project for Assignment 2 (2 pt)
-- [ ] Transfer your About Me Page into a React App with screenshot of output in the Images folder(3 pt)
+- [X] Transfer your About Me Page into a React App with screenshot of output in the Images folder(3 pt)
-- [ ] Set up Selenium (2 pt)
+- [X] Set up Selenium (2 pt)
-- [ ] Write your first Selenium script with screenshot of output in the Images folder (4 pt)
+- [X] Write your first Selenium script with screenshot of output in the Images folder (4 pt)
-- [ ] Monitor at least 2 metrics using Selenium with screenshot of output in the Images folder (4 pt)
+- [X] Monitor at least 2 metrics using Selenium with screenshot of output in the Images folder (4 pt)

 The following **bonus** features are implemented: